Antisymmetry of the stochastic order on all ordered topological spaces: Ordered topological spaces and stochastic order

 In the following, we also use the shorthand notation $\{\le\}$ for the set~\eqref{ord_pairs}.
-We write $\PM{X}$ for the set of Radon probability measures on $X$.
+It is easy to see that, $X$ is necessarily Hausdorff since the set $\{\ge\} \cap \{\le\} \subseteq X \times X$ is closed by closedness of the order, and equal to the diagonal as the order is assumed partial~\cite[Proposition~1.2]{nachbin}.
 A set $S \subseteq X$ is an \emph{upper set} if $x\in S$ and $x\le y$ implies $y\in S$.
+Every set $S$ generates an upper set $\uparrow\!
+S$, the smallest upper set which contains $S$.